jameswquinn/preact-pixelperfect/README.md

 - Use appropriately sized images for different device sizes.
 - Implement proper caching strategies on your server.
 - Consider using WebP format for smaller file sizes where supported.
 - Adjust blur-up size and intensity based on your specific use case.
-Smaller, less blurred placeholders load faster but provide less visual information.
-- For critical, above-the-fold images, consider preloading or using the `isCritical` prop to load immediately.
+- Use `adaptiveQuality` in conjunction with server-side solutions for optimal results.
+- Monitor performance metrics to identify and address bottlenecks.

 ## TypeScript Support